jonepl/Rental-Buddy/docs/Rental_Buddy.md

 ## 2. Problem Statement
 When purchasing a property with the intention of later renting it out, one of the key factors is understanding the local rental market.
 Currently, there is no simple tool to provide quick and accurate rental comps for a given address.
 Homebuyers and investors must manually search across multiple listing platforms.

-Rental Buddy aims to solve this problem by providing an API that returns the **five closest rental properties** that match the number of bedrooms and bathrooms of the subject property.
+Rental Buddy aims to solve this problem by providing an API that returns comparable rental properties near the subject property.

 ---

 ## 3. Proposal
-We will build a Python-based API that, given a valid U.S. street address and bedroom/bathroom count, returns the top 5 comparable rental listings.
+We will build a Python-based API that returns comparable rental listings near a specified location.

 - **Inputs:**
-  - `address` (string, full U.S. street address) — optional if `latitude` & `longitude` provided
+  - `address` (string, full U.S. street address) — optional; must provide this OR both `latitude` & `longitude`
-  - `latitude` (number), `longitude` (number) — optional; if present, skip geocoding
+  - `latitude` (number), `longitude` (number) — optional; must provide both if `address` not provided; if present, skip geocoding
-  - `bedrooms` (integer, ≥ 0)
+  - `radius_miles` (number) — required
-  - `bathrooms` (number, multiple of 0.5; e.g., 1, 1.5, 2)
+  - `bedrooms` (integer, ≥ 0) — optional
-  - `radius_miles` (number, default 5)
+  - `bathrooms` (number, multiple of 0.5; e.g., 1, 1.5, 2) — optional
-  - `days_old` (string, default "*:270")
+  - `days_old` (string, default "*:270") — optional

 - **Outputs:**
   - JSON object with:
     - Input address (string)
-    - List of up to 5 comps, each containing:
+    - List of comps, each containing:
       - `address`
       - `price` (USD, integer)
       - `bedrooms` (integer)